France sees no sign Syria's Assad will be toppled soon

 Fabius told RFI radio in December "the end is nearing" for Assad.
 But on Thursday, he said international mediation and discussions about the crisis that began in March 2011 were not getting anywhere.
 "There are no recent positive signs," he said.

-He said Syrian opposition leaders and representatives of some 50 nations and organisations would meet in Paris on January 28 to discuss how to fulfil previous commitments.
+He said Syrian opposition leaders and representatives of some 50 nations and organizations would meet in Paris on January 28 to discuss how to fulfill previous commitments.

 Assad has resisted all attempts at forcing him to step down and has led a ruthless crackdown on what he calls a foreign-backed terrorists.